pitivi/pitivi/docs/design/2007_design/2007_Advanced_UI_implementation.md

 there is a use case for selectable objects which cannot be moved by the user, as well as a use case for dragable objects which should never become part of the current selection.
-Objects are selected with Select(), and deslected with Deselect().
+Objects are selected with Select(), and deselected with Deselect().
 Objects are notified of their selection status through the selected() and deselected() method calls.

 Being part of the selection implies that the object represents data that